 Benefits: the transparency of the current stress testing practices would enhance the confidence of institutions and make the conduct of stress testing more effective and efficient.
-Although these benefits are not directly observable, not precisely measurable, and are spread in time, they are not negligible and cannot be ignored.
-Magnitude of the benefits: low
+Although these benefits are not directly observable, not precisely measurable and will be spread over time, they are not negligible and cannot be ignored.
+The magnitude of the benefits would be low.

-Costs: there is no cost for the institution from the reviewing of the existing guidelines as it only clarifies what the institutions should have applied and in many cases what they already apply.
-These costs will further increase in the presence of miscommunications or misunderstandings.
-Magnitude of the costs: negligible and only related to initial requests for clarifications which the institutions may request the supervisors.
-This may take some time which, when converted to monetary terms, implies some negligible cost.
+Costs: there is no cost for the institutions in relation to the review of the existing guidelines, as it only clarifies what practices the institutions should have been applying and in many cases what practices they already apply.
+There would be costs in the event of miscommunications or misunderstandings.
+The magnitude of the costs would be negligible and only related to initial requests for clarifications, which the institutions may request from the supervisors.
+This may take some time, which, when converted to monetary terms, implies some negligible cost.

-Net impact (benefits minus costs): positive (low)
+Net impact (benefits minus costs): positive (low).